 Centennial Loop Trail : 30 mins, 2 km

-Wheelchair friendly, this section has boardwalk and hardpacked gravel.
-The grade is 5-8% in some sections, but most of the trail is relatively easy.
-This project took about 14 years of volunteer time and fund raising and the trail had a 5 year (2005-2010) construction period.
+Wheelchair friendly, this section has boardwalks and hard packed gravel.
+The grade is 5-8% in some sections, but most of the trail is easy.
+This project took 14 years of volunteer time and fund raising.
+RThe trail took 5 years to construct (2005-2010).

-Paradise Meadows Loop: approx 50 mins and.
-3.5 km return.
-Here is the map for both trails http://strathconapark.org/w/wp-content/uploads/SWI-Flyer-FINAL1.pdf
+Paradise Meadows Loop: approx 50 mins, 3.5 km return.
+Here is the map for both trails: http://strathconapark.org/w/wp-content/uploads/SWI-Flyer-FINAL1.pdf

 Medium Trail options:

 Paradise Meadows Trailhead to Kwai Lake: Approx 3 hours, 7 km, Elevation gain: 250 meters.
-Here you can get some great photos of lakes and Castle Crag and Frink Mountain.
+Here you can get some great photos of lakes, Castle Crag and Frink Mountain.

-Paradise Meadows Trailhead to Canyon Lookout: 4 hours, 8.5 km: At the first intersection stay right and then follow the trail straight through a couple more intersections to Canyon Lookout.
+Paradise Meadows Trailhead to Canyon Lookout: 4 hours, 8.5 km: At the first intersection stay right and then follow the trail straight through several more intersections to Canyon Lookout.